 A surgical therapy for the removal of disturbing stigmata (e.g. Pterygium colli) comes into question as well.
 A psychosocial care for the patients is important, too.

-Women which suffer from the Turner Syndrome come down more frequently than the standard population with cardiovascular diseases, diabetes mellitus, thyroid diseases and inflammable bowel diseases.
+Women who suffer from Turner Syndrome come down more frequently than the standard population with cardiovascular diseases, diabetes mellitus, thyroid diseases and inflammable bowel diseases.

-The lifespan of the patients can be reduced by 13 years on the average.
+The lifespan of patients can be reduced by an average of 13 years.